+- Scale of the service;

+- Size of the user audience:

+- Technical complexity;

+- Entry points to address gender gaps;

-- Scale of the service; - Size of the user audience; - Technical complexity; - Related activities (prior or ongoing) led by government, NGOs, donor project, etc.; - Public or political prominence of the underlying development problem; and - Potential for disagreement or uncertainty about the service.
+- Related activities (prior or ongoing) led by government, NGOs, donor project, etc.;

+- Public or political prominence of the underlying development problem; and

+- Potential for disagreement or uncertainty about the service.

-Depending on those circumstances, the process of developing a Service Concept and subsequent definition documents may require one or more workshop(s), a series of joint inperson meetings, a combination of meetings and emails, and/or or a virtual reference group.
+Depending on those circumstances, the process of developing a Service Concept and subsequent definition documents may require one or more workshop(s), a series of joint in-person meetings, a combination of meetings and emails, and/or or a virtual reference group.
 The key is to ensure that implementing partners agree on a collaborative approach at the outset and that the Hub is both consistent and transparent in managing every step.
 Key milestones are described below (Figure 9.)